LED Lighting for Seaports and Container Ports

 Take for example, metal halides.
 These light sources have a light intensity loss of up to 60%.
 Due to their high optical loss, light pollution (glare, spill light, uplight, and halo effect light) is usually a big problem in areas where they are installed.

-Just as we said earlier, LED seaport lights use much less energy to deliver a high lumen output.
-For example, a 400W HID bulb consumes up to 460W.
+LED seaport lights use much less energy to deliver a high lumen output.
+For example, a 1000W HID bulb consumes up to 1150W.
 This is because its ballast requires approximately 15% of the energy it uses in order to function.
-Therefore the ballast will consume an extra 60 watts, which directly translates to higher electricity costs.
+Therefore the ballast will consume an extra 150 watts, which directly translates to higher electricity costs.

 To determine which LED seaport lights will make the best replacements for your current traditional lights, consider having a photometric analysis done for your facility.